Beachcomber Island, no accommodation but a popular Fiji beaches day trip.

 Blue Lagoon Beach Resort

 The Blue Lagoon’s sand is incredibly soft and palm-fringe backdrop perfect, though thick seaweed frequently takes the sheen off the tropical paradise look, even if it does provide a home and larder for local marine life.
-The lower part of the beach is reserved for the people using the Blue Lagoon cruise ship.
+The lower part of these Fiji beaches are reserved for the people using the Blue Lagoon cruise ship.

 Blue Lagoon on Nacula Island in the Yasawas is a success for more reasons than just an old movie tie-in.
 It’s small enough to be personal but relaxed and expensive enough to know that visitors are either having a one-time blow-out or rich/celebrities, giving all parties a glossy interest-makeover.
 That being said the Blue Lagoon does offer a 16 bed air-conditioned dormitory so it’s not all about splashing out.